paynl/woocommerce-plugin/readme.txt

 = 2.3 =
 * Added new paymenbtmethods (Gezondheidsbon, Fashioncheque and podiumkadokaart)
 * Added a notice, in case CURL is not installed
-* Payment methods, that are not enabled in pay.nl cannot be activated in woocommerce
+* Payment methods, that are not enabled in PAY. cannot be activated in woocommerce
-* Vat was not sent to pay.nl correctly in the product lines = 2.2.9 =
+* Vat was not sent to PAY. correctly in the product lines = 2.2.9 =
 * Removed cancel from the plugin to fix bugs refilling the cart = 2.2.8 =